Load balancing on LKE

 If your key is not formatted correctly you'll receive an error stating that there is no PEM formatted data within the key file.

-Configuring TLS within a service
+Configure TLS within a Service

 By default, Kubernetes does not expose Services with TLS termination over HTTPS.
 In order to use https you'll need to instruct the Service to use the correct port using the required annotations.
 You can add the following code snippet to a Service file to enable TLS termination on your NodeBalancers: